thoughtbot/maintaining-open-source-projects/book/04-quality.md

 model and code is loosely coupled.
 A customer may think a product is good if it can be understood and used in less than a minute.
 A product owner will find the software healthy if it’s profitable.
-Different people see the same product through their different lenses.
+Different people see the same product through different lenses.
 What’s irrelevant to one project is essential to another.

 As the project’s maintainer, you’re in a unique position to define the values of your project’s community.
 In this chapter we’ve mainly discussed values related to code quality: adhering to a style guide, maintaining test coverage, using CI, and so on.
-A project that doesn’t honor these values is less likely to succeed, but a project certainly won’t succeed if no one wants to work on it!
+A project that doesn’t honor these values is less likely to succeed, but a project certainly won’t succeed if no one wants to work on it.
 Make sure that the values you choose to cultivate resonate with potential contributors and help make the project something you can be proud of.